xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 If you wish to replace more than one instruction, or replace an instruction with more than one new instruction, you will need to use the more complicated method described below.

-### Adding Instructions and Replacing Multiple Instructions
+### Adding Instructions and Replacing Multiple Instructions (Copy Transformation)

-If you want to insert new instructions into a function, or want to replace an instruction with than one instruction, you will need to construct a new **IL Function** based on the original **IL Function** but with your changes.
+If you want to insert new instructions into a function, or want to replace an instruction with than one instruction, you will need to construct a new **IL Function** based on the original **IL Function**, and make your changes while copying the instructions.
 This is a rather cumbersome process and it can be easy to make mistakes.

 First, you need to construct a new **IL Function** based on the existing function.